-In this study we examined the frequency transmission properties of driven, disordered one-dimensional systems.
-Beginning from a general power law forcedisplacement relation, we investigated the behavior of pre-compressed chains, where particles interact through linear or nonlinear (Hertzian) contacts.
-Disordered chains behave like a low-pass frequency filter, permitting the propagation of low frequency signals while the higher frequency components decay with distance from the source.
-The signal transmission is studied as a function of the input frequency, disorder magnitude, and the choice of contact model (i.e. linear, Hertzian).
-As more disorder is imposed on the system we observe that the higher relative frequencies are filtered closer to the source/driver and only low-frequencies propagate in the chain.
+In this study, we examined the frequency transmission properties of driven, disordered one-dimensional systems that behave surprisingly similar to disordered three-dimensional systems.
+Beginning from a general power law force-displacement relation, we investigated the behavior of pre-compressed chains, where particles interact through linear or nonlinear (Hertzian) contacts.
+Disordered chains behave like a low-pass frequency filter, permitting the propagation of low-frequency signals while the higher-frequency components decay with distance from the source.
+The signal transmission is studied as a function of the input frequency, disorder magnitude, and the choice of contact model (i.e., linear, Hertzian).
+As more disorder is imposed on the system, we observe that the higher relative frequencies are filtered closer to the source/driver and only low frequencies propagate in the chain.
 However, the results also suggest that there exists a threshold disorder after which only small changes in the ensemble-averaged properties are noted.
-By driving systems at various frequencies we observe that lower-frequency signals are less sensitive to the chain arrangements and the input signal propagates further.
+By driving systems at various frequencies, we observe that lower-frequency signals are less sensitive to the chain arrangements and the input signal propagates further.
 In the context of the linear chain, we relate the filtering behavior to the localization of eigenmodes in the presence of disorder.
-One may imagine applications exploiting disorder effects could be pursued in the spirit of [5, 9, 12, 13, 25, 31, 38, 40] where such systems were engineered to produce a desired output.
+One may imagine applications exploiting disorder effects, as could be pursued in the spirit of [5,10,13,14,32,40,47,49] where such systems were engineered to produce a desired output.

-Chains composed of random, linear, contact-ordered masses sampled from different (normal, uniform, and binary) mass-distributions were compared.
-The disorder parameter was restricted to $\xi \leq 0.5$ to ensure that only a small portion of the normal distribution (b < 0) was neglected.
+Chains composed of random, linear, contact-ordered masses sampled from different (normal, uniform, and binary) mass distributions were compared.
+The disorder parameter was restricted to $\xi \le 0.5$ to ensure that only a small portion of the normal distribution (b < 0) was neglected.
 The quantitative agreement between the ensemble-averaged results between the binary and continuous distributions suggests that knowledge of the first two moments of the mass distribution is sufficient for characterizing the bulk filtering properties of these simple systems; the effect of intermediate masses is minimal.